geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

 Step 2: Launch a server with GEOS-Chem pre-installed
 ----------------------------------------------------

-Log in to AWS console, and click on EC2 (Elastic Compute Cloud), which is the most fundamental cloud computing service.
+Log in to AWS console, and click on EC2 (Elasti c Compute Cloud), which is the most fundamental cloud computing service.

 .. figure:: img/main_console.png
   :width: 600 px